Larrystamford/Python-OpenCV-Automated-Car/README.md

 To complete these 5 steps, you can refer to an excellent step-by-step guide by Mr Naoki Shibuya [here](https://github.com/naokishibuya/car-finding-lane-lines)!

-Finally, I applied all the techniques to process video clips to find lane lines in them.

 ## Test Images